 Start by identifying the scope of work the vendor can help with and setting up critical vendor selection criteria.
 Once the requirements are in place, consider if an RFP process is appropriate for your project to solicit proposals.
 If it is, use an assessment process to evaluate RFP responses, including interviews with the vendor’s customers.

 Include your internal team in the selection and assessment projects and develop a plan for successfully integrating the external vendor.

 Actively manage external vendors to verify that the project’s scope, communication, team dynamics, budget, and delivery restraints will be met.
 Establish a procedure for accepting, reviewing, and confirming delivery of work completed by external vendors.

 We have years of experience in delivering successful business initiatives.
-We have successfully delivered projects in a wide range of functional areas such as corporate strategy, research and development, manufacturing, sales, IT, finance, customer service, and company wide initiatives.
-Our project management experience is vast and includes product launches, market research, business development, government funding, analytics strategy and implementation, organization restructuring and change management, merger integrations, digital transformations, business unit performance optimizations, manufacturing assets, and renewable assets optimizations, and ERP implementations.
+We have successfully delivered projects in a wide range of functional areas such as corporate strategy, research and development, manufacturing, sales, IT, finance, customer service, and company-wide initiatives.
+Our project management experience is vast and includes product launches, market research, business development, government funding, analytics strategy, and implementation, organization restructuring and change management, merger integrations, digital transformations, business unit performance optimizations, manufacturing assets, renewable assets optimizations, and ERP implementations.

 Let us show you how we can help with your project management requirements and develop solutions tailored to your organization.
 Contact us today for a free consultation with our business consulting and custom software development team.BOOK A CALL